| |

 example of a Ri-mé Lama adhering to self-emptiness).
 In nonsectarian

-Ri-mé, all schools are find their way to the "great stream" and from their
+Ri-mé, all schools find their way into the "great stream" and from there

 flow into the "great ocean" of